Finite-depth scaling of infinite quantum circuits for quantum critical points: Brick Wall Circuits

-In the following, we will treat the brick wall circuit as a variational ansatz by parameterizing the gates, and optimizing them such that the circuit minimizes the expectation value of a given Hamiltonian.
-In principle we could calculate the gradient of the energy with respect to the circuit on a quantum computer and perform quantum-classical optimization similar to VQE~\cite{Peruzzo2014, McClean2016, Sweke2020}.
-However, due to the noise in current quantum computers we use automatic differentiation to calculate the gradient on a classical computer~\cite{tensorflow, Baydin2018}.
+In the following, we will treat the brick wall circuit as a variational ansatz by parametrizing the gates and optimizing them such that the circuit minimizes the expectation value of a given Hamiltonian.
+In principle, we could calculate the gradient of the energy with respect to the circuit on a quantum computer and perform quantum-classical optimization like VQEs~\cite{Peruzzo2014, McClean2016, Sweke2020}.
+However, due to the noise in current quantum computers, we use automatic differentiation to calculate the gradient on a classical computer~\cite{tensorflow, Baydin2018}.
 We then update the gates of the circuit using gradient-based optimization algorithms that make use of the Riemannian geometry of the manifold of unitary matrices to keep the gates unitary~\cite{qgopt, Luchnikov2021, Absil2008, Becigneul2019, Li2020}.
+Using this approach, we limit ourselves to circuits with maximally eight layers because optimizing the parameters takes increasingly long for deeper circuits.